 Times to Completion

 It is possible for a full-time student to complete all requirements for the MA degree in two terms.
-However, the department encourages MA students to take no more than three courses during the fall and winter sessions and to complete the remaining course work during the summer session.
+However, the department encourages MA students to take no more than three half-courses in the fall and three half-courses in the winter sessions.
+Outstanding course work can be completed during the summer session on the availability of faculty and approval of the Director of Graduate Studies.
 Part-time enrolment in the MA program is permitted, in which case the requirements for the degree must be completed within five academic years.

 Grading and Deadlines